-Dr. Gilstrap teaches undergraduate courses in organizational communication, interpersonal communication theory, communication theory, and public speaking.
-Additionally, she teaches graduate courses in organizational communication, entrepreneurial communication, and advanced organizational research.
+Dr. Gilstrap teaches undergraduate courses in organizational communication, interpersonal communication theory, communication theory, and presentational speaking.
+Additionally, she teaches graduate courses in organizational communication, entrepreneurial communication, advanced organizational research, and research in nonprofit communication.
 She is currently the faculty advisor of the Speech Communication Center.

-Her scholarly interests involve health communication, interpersonal communication in organizations, and emotions in organizations.
+Her scholarly interests involve health communication, communication in nonprofit organizations, and entrepreneurial communication issues.
 Her recent research has focused on the interpersonal and organizational experiences of volunteers, nurses, and families within the hospice context.
-She has published book chapters, articles in Communication Reports, Communication Monographs, The Forensic, and has presented several papers at the National Communication Association and American Academy on Communication in Healthcare conferences.
+She has published book chapters, articles in Health Communication, Communication Reports, Communication Monographs, The Forensic, and has presented several papers at the National Communication Association and American Academy on Communication in Healthcare conferences.